Health Lifestyle Social Issues

 Homosalate is frequently used in sunscreens for its ability to absorb short-wave UVB rays.

-The European Union’s Scientific Committee for Consumer Safety also recently released an opinion stating they believe homosalate is not safe in amounts up to 10% when used as a UV filter, but only up to 0.5%.
+In 2021, the European Union’s Scientific Committee for Consumer Safety released an opinion stating they believe homosalate is not safe in amounts up to 10% when used as a UV filter, but only up to 0.5%.

 Octinoxate